openid/OpenID4VP/openid-connect-4-verifiable-presentations-1_0.md

 <{{examples/request/vp_token_federation.json}}

-This example will chose a VC that has been issued by a university that is either a member of the `ukuniversities.ac.uk` federation or the `usuniversities.edu` federation and that uses the TRAIN terms of use specification for asserting federation memberships.
+This example will chose a VC that has been issued by a university that is a member of the `ukuniversities.ac.uk` federation and that uses the TRAIN terms of use specification for asserting federation memberships.

 # Security Considerations {#security_considerations}